 Expertly guided game drives- The area around camp features sprawling plains, seasonal floodplains, intriguing woodlands, and plentiful water sources.
 This diversity results in a wonderful wealth of wildlife!
 Drives are available during early morning and late afternoon, and the camp’s knowledgeable and experienced guides are able to cover a lot of ground in bringing you some memorable sightings.
-All Big Five are in residence – lion, rhino, leopard, elephant, and buffalo!
+Some of the Big Five are in residence – lion, leopard, elephant, and buffalo!
 You can also look out for smaller predators such as cheetah, spotted hyena, jackals, and wild dog, while other herbivores here include giraffe, wildebeest, zebra, and a thrilling range of antelopes.

 Motorised boat safaris- Hard-bottom aluminium boats are put into use for adventures involving the reserve’s waterways.
 Again in the company of expert guides, safarists can explore the Okavango Delta’s channels and lagoons, enjoying sights of elephant, hippo, and an exhilarating variety of waterbirds!

 Birding- Moremi is a haven for birdlife.
 The reserve’s specials include martial eagle, pygmy goose, fulvous whistling duck, and the mysterious Pel’s fishing owl.
 Do remember to bring your camera and binocs, and certainly consider visiting during spring and summer if you have a particular interest in migrant species.

 *This property is unfenced and located in a wildlife area, so large and potentially dangerous animals do pass through.
 If you opt to stay here, always be alert when walking around the camp and request for a member of staff to escort you if you have any concerns.
 Any guest is escorted after dark as a matter of course.